 This is not an official IQAS assessment.
 The recommendations in this guide are for your information only.
 These credential comparisons represent common educational patterns within each country.
 They don’t take into account the recognition status of the institution through which a credential was obtained, the authenticity of the documentation, or the particular pattern of education followed by an individual.

-- Republic of Colombia - education guide (5.9 MB)
+- Republic of Colombia - education guide (PDF, 5.9 MB)

-- Republic of Colombia - credential templates (0.9 MB)
+- Republic of Colombia - credential templates (PDF, 346 KB)

 Official country name: Republic of Colombia

 Ethnicity: The ethnic makeup of present-day Colombia reflects its rich heritage.
 The population is estimated to be 58% Mestizo, 20% White and 14% Mulato.
 The remaining 8% of the population is Black, Amerindian or a mixture of the two.

 Religion: Catholicism plays an important role in Colombia, where it was once an official state religion.
 About 90% of Colombians are Catholic.
 Most major religions and religious movements are also present in the country.

 Languages: Spanish is the official language and the primary language of instruction in Colombia; however the indigenous languages of several ethnic groups are constitutionally recognized, and bilingual education is a legal obligation in regions with a linguistic tradition of their own.